-Finally, the methodology used here must be carefully distinguished from the orthodox approach as typified by the quote from Samuelson above.
-The neoclassical economist creates an abstract, formal, economy that is purported to represent the actual economy.
+Finally, the methodology used by heterodoxy must be carefully distinguished from the orthodox approach as typified by the quote from Samuelson above.
+The neoclassical economist creates an abstract, formal economy that is purported to represent the actual economy.
 An identical economy is then hypothesized that does not use money.
 These are then "compared" to discover why money was invented.

-In contrast, the comparative approach presented here begins with an understanding of the role money plays in capitalist economies, which shares essential features with analyses developed by a wide range of Institutionalist and Post Keynesian macroeconomists.9 I then use this understanding and the understanding developed by comparative anthropology and comparative history of pre-capitalist societies in order to logically reconstruct the origins of money.10 with respect to the operation of the economy as a whole.
+In contrast, the comparative approach used by heterodox economists begins with an understanding of the role money plays in capitalist economies, which shares essential features with analyses developed by a wide range of Institutionalist, Keynesian and Post Keynesian, and Marxist macroeconomists.
+The outline provided in this paper then uses this understanding and the understanding developed by comparative anthropology and comparative history of precapitalist societies in order to logically reconstruct the origins of money.

+Before proceeding, however, money should be defined.
+In this approach, money cannot be identified by its peculiar individual physical "characteristics" (malleable, durable, transportable), nor by its functions (transactions medium, means of payment, etc.).
+Rather, money is defined with respect to the operation of the economy as a whole.
 Money is identified as a unit of account; it becomes the social measure of value in all monetary economies.
+It is an abstract "measuring unit."

-A monetary economy is one for which assets exist whose liquidity premia exceed carrying costs.
-Those assets that function as money must carry a liquidity premium that exceeds carrying costs.11 [Keynes 1964] These assets may have peculiar physical characteristics, or they may not; they will have essential properties which determine their liquidity.
-In a monetary economy, the purpose of production is to obtain money-denominated assets; this can be contrasted with a "barter" economy, or a "real wage economy" or a "co-operative economy" (these are merely different names for nonmonetary economies) in which the object of production is real, physical, output.
-[Keynes 1979, p.
-67]
+As Keynes put it in the General Theory, a monetary economy is one for which assets exist whose liquidity premia exceed carrying costs (Keynes 1964).
+These assets may have peculiar physical characteristics, or they may not-but they will have essential properties which determine their liquidity.
+In a monetary economy, the purpose of production is to obtain money-denominated assets; this can be contrasted with a "barter" economy, or a "real wage economy" or a "co-operative economy" (these are merely different names for nonmonetary economies) in which the object of production is real, physical output (Keynes 1979, p.
+67).